 The financial side of things was easier though than the organising everyday care and activities.
 We knew she did not want to be in a home and therefore every effort was made to avoid that.
 That meant there were far more practical decisions to be made; like getting dog walkers scheduled in, trips to the physio and day to day maintenance of the house all things her partner had done before he died.
 Although technically this is not necessarily the remit of a POA, you are the only one who can authorise spending on their behalf.

-Choose someone physically close to you, even though you can do many things online, face to face contact is can also be needed.
+Choose someone physically close to you, even though you can do many things online, face to face contact may also be needed.

 I lived over 5 hours away from my aunt and this also presented difficulties, trying to interview carers and dog walkers, not being on hand for issues in the house and with medical professionals.